-Use the following procedure to check for gear drive leaks.
+Use the following procedure to check for gear drive leaks on joints 1 and 2.

 NOTE: Gear drive leak inspection and fan operation inspection require removal of the same robot parts.
 It is advised to make these two inspections at the same time.